-Academic IELTS Writing task 1 Sample 41 - Fertility rate of women of different Gulf Countries
+Academic IELTS Writing task 1 Sample 41 - Fertility rate of women in different Gulf Countries

 - Written by IELTS Mentor

-The graph below shows the fertility rate of women of different Gulf Countries from 1990 to 2000.
+The graph below shows the fertility rate of women in different Gulf Countries from 1990 to 2000.

 Write a report describing the information in the graph below.